 A short guide to Rio neighbourhoods

 One of the most famous beaches in the world, Copacabana is a legendary destination and rightly so.
-You can easily spend a few leisurely days here, where the fine golden sand meets the unruly Atlantic Ocean waves and just enjoy the warmth of the sun on your skin and people watch.
+You can easily spend a few leisurely days here, where the fine golden sand meets the unruly Atlantic Ocean waves, and just enjoy the warmth of the sun on your skin and people watch.
 The famous wave-patterned promenade lining the beach is home to countless shacks and stalls selling cheap caipirinhas and coconut water.
 The area itself is filled with hotels for almost every budget and the dining options are aplenty.

 Ipanema & Leme

 A slightly more upscale yet quieter version of Copacabana, Ipanema oozes sophistication.
-On early mornings you’ll see plenty of runners making the most of the cooler morning temperatures while during the day the crowd at the beach is very much family orientated and it’s a lot quieter than Copacabana.
+At dawn you’ll see plenty of runners making the most of the cooler morning temperatures while during the day the crowd at the beach is very much family orientated and it’s a lot quieter than Copacabana.
 In the evening, the sleepy neighbourhood streets, squeezed in between the lagoon and the ocean, come alive with restaurant tables spilling out on the pavement and merry diners floating from place to place.
 With a much smaller hotel offering than Copacabana, Ipanema is also less touristy.

 Santa Teresa & Lapa

-Vibrant and extremely fun areas of Rio to explore, the neighbouring Santa Teresa and Lapa are filled with joyous holes-in-the-wall, super restaurants and some of the best nightlife in all of the city.
+Exciting and extremely fun areas of Rio to explore, the neighbouring Santa Teresa and Lapa are filled with joyous holes-in-the-wall, super restaurants and some of the best nightlife in all of the city.
 Hilltop Santa Teresa feels like a sleepy village during the day, yet as soon as the night falls, the shutters are rolled up or opened wide and the place comes alive with countless restaurants and bars.
 Downhill from Santa Teresa, Lapa moves to the tune of samba with some of the best dance bars in the city.
 Although both neighbourhoods are a little rough around the edges, this is an absolutely unmissable part of Rio.
-Buy a return ticket on the historic Santa Teresa Tram (Bondinho de Santa Teresa), board the tram next to the striking Rio Cathedral and enjoy a fun ride over the Lapa Arches, up the hill and then back down again.
+Buy a return ticket on the historic Santa Teresa Tram (Bondinho de Santa Teresa), board it next to the striking Rio Cathedral and enjoy a fun ride over the Lapa Arches, up the hill and then back down again.

 A mixed bag of architecture styles and city planning, every century has left its mark on Centro.
 You’ll find tree-lined avenues reminiscent of Paris, narrow cobbled streets that scream Barcelona’s Barro Gotic and grand neo-baroque buildings that hark back to a time when Brazil was part of the Portuguese Empire.
 The bay-side promenade north of Centro, between the Rio Aquarium and the awe-inspiring Museu do Amanhã (Museum of Tomorrow), has also had a serious facelift with a new tram line and cool street art.